GA-repos/course-intro/README.md

 ### Communicating with Your Instructors
 Typically, two instructors will be online each day to run the class.
-The lead Instructors (Billie/Will) lead the day's lessons together with an IA (Jurgen/Paresh) helping to run the class.
+The lead Instructors (Billie) lead the day's lessons together with an IA (Paresh/Matt) helping to run the class.

 If you run into a technical issue that is specific to your code during the lecture, please direct message the IA that's on-camera that day for help, instead of interrupting the lecture.